 reboot required by apt

-This check indicates that some packages have been installed but cannot be activated without rebooting the machines.
+This check indicates that some new packages have been installed but require rebooting the machines to become active.

 The check contains a list of hosts that require a reboot.
 Click into the warning for the list.

 When on 2nd Line

-Most, if not all, machines are acceptable to be rebooted in staging during the working day - however there may be some data loss so caution should be applied.
+It is acceptable for most, if not all, machines to be rebooted in staging during the working day.
+However, data loss can occur so apply caution.

-You should work through the documentation on rebooting machines following the particular procedures for each machine.
+Work through the documentation on rebooting machines, following the procedures particular to each machine.

-In the production environment you are normally dealing with a selection of hosts where some can be rebooted with caution (such as MongoDB and Elasticsearch machines) and others (such as MySQL and PostgreSQL machines) require out-of-hours reboots by infrastructure.
+In production environment, you are normally dealing with variety of hosts.
+Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
+Others, like MySQL and PostgreSQL, require out-of-hours reboots by Platform Health.